 Amir, Sweden's Prime Minister Hold Official Talks Session

-(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani and Prime Minister of the Kingdom of Sweden Ulf Kristersson held on Tuesday a session of official talks at the seat of the government "Rosenbad" in Stockholm.
+Stockholm: The Amir HH sheikh Tamim bin Hamad Al Thani and Prime Minister of the Kingdom of Sweden HE Ulf Kristersson held on Tuesday a session of official talks at the seat of the government "Rosenbad" in Stockholm.

 At the outset of the session, the Prime Minister welcomed HH the Amir and the accompanying delegation, wishing him a pleasant stay and further development and growth in the relations between the two countries across various fields.